yahoo/fili/rfc/parameterizedMetrics.md

 In this example, the `dimension` supports fields `dimensionName` and `defaultValue`.
 Dimension name is the name of a dimension whose values are legal for this parameter.

+The `defaultValue` typically represents the value to be used if no value is present for this parameter.

-The `defaultValue` field is an optimization for UI clients to provide a 'recommended' value for the parameter, if appropriate.  `defaultValue`, if used, is recommended to be equivalent to not supplying a value for this parameter at all.
+Typically, this field can be used as an optimization for UI clients to provide a 'recommended' value for the parameter, if appropriate.  `defaultValue`, if used, is recommended to be equivalent to not supplying a value for this parameter at all.

+A null default value should be shown to indicate that a value must be selected.

 For conciseness, the default output format for the metric endpoint will NOT include reserved word system-wide parameters.
 A query parameter for verbose expansion may be subsequently defined.